Hybeekay1/AWS-3-tier-Web-Application/README.md

 ## 6. Additional Security Considerations

 - **Encryption:**
-  - Implement encryption for data at rest and in transit.
   - Enable server-side encryption for S3 buckets.
   - Use encrypted storage for RDS.